filastudio/awesome-laravel/README.md

 **Extend your admin panel with community-built plugins.** The Filament plugin ecosystem is one of the most vibrant in the Laravel world.
 From role-based access control and Excel exports to calendar widgets and map pickers, there is a plugin for virtually every use case.

+#### Featured & Official Plugins

+- [Custom Dashboards](https://filamentphp.com/plugins/filament-custom-dashboards) — An official Filament plugin that lets your users build and share their own dashboards with a drag-and-drop interface.
+- [Advanced Tables](https://filamentphp.com/plugins/kenneth-sese-advanced-tables) — Supercharge your tables with user-customizable views, quick filters, multi-column sorting, and advanced searching.
+- [Custom Fields](https://filamentphp.com/plugins/relaticle-custom-fields) — Eliminate custom field migrations forever.
+Let your users create and manage form fields directly in your admin panel.
+- [Data Lens](https://filamentphp.com/plugins/padmission-data-lens) — Advanced data visualization and reporting solution for building custom, enterprise-grade data insights.

 #### Security & Access Control

-- [Filament Shield](https://filamentphp.com/plugins/bezhansalleh-shield) — The easiest and most intuitive way to handle `Policies` and `Permissions` for your Filament panels.
-Built on top of `spatie/laravel-permission`, Shield generates policies automatically and provides a beautiful UI for managing roles and permissions.
-The most downloaded security plugin in the Filament ecosystem.
+- [Filament Shield](https://filamentphp.com/plugins/bezhansalleh-shield) — The easiest and most intuitive way to handle policies and permissions with `spatie/laravel-permission`.
 - [Althinect Spatie Roles & Permissions](https://github.com/Althinect/filament-spatie-roles-permissions) — A clean integration with `spatie/laravel-permission` that adds resource pages for managing roles and permissions directly in your Filament panel.
 - [Filament Socialite](https://github.com/DutchCodingCompany/filament-socialite) — Add OAuth login through Laravel Socialite to your Filament panel.
 Support Google, GitHub, Facebook, and 100+ other providers with minimal configuration.
 - [Filament Impersonate](https://github.com/stechstudio/filament-impersonate) — Impersonate any user directly from your Filament admin panel.
 An essential tool for debugging user-specific issues in production.